Cupcake recipes are delicious year-round, but these Little Shop of Horrors “Feed Me Seymour” cupcakes are all that more special.

 Related Viral Holiday Dessert Recipes

-This Halloween puppy chow recipe is an excellent mix of seasonal holiday candies and peanut butter Chex Mix.
+This holiday puppy chow recipe is an excellent mix of seasonal holiday candies and peanut butter Chex Mix.

-Another fun and highly popular Halloween sweet treat is learning to make popcorn balls with marshmallows.
+Another fun and highly popular Halloween sweet treat is learning to make popcorn balls.
 SO fun!

 Talk about a perfectly spooky appetizer recipe tray!